Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/consumer/040_csaf-docs.en.md

 > The filenames of CSAF documents follow a naming scheme defined by the [OASIS standard](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#51-filename): The ids are converted into lowercase, and most special characters are replaced by an underscore '_'.
 This means that, in principle, different CSAF documents could lead to the same filepath.
 In that case, BOMnipotent will display an error instead of silently overwriting a file.

+The client also downloads several files containing a hash and the filename of the hashed file.

 If [OpenPGP](/server/configuration/optional/open-pgp/) is configured on the server, the client furthermore downloads cryptografic signatures for the CSAF documents.
 They are saved in ".json.asc" files, and can for example be verified using [Sequoia-PGP](/integration/open-pgp/).

 {{< example tree_csaf >}}